 - Debugging, testing, troubleshooting.

-- Masters or B.Sc degree in Computer Science, Biochemistry, Bioinformatics, or a related discipline, or a comparable combination of education and experience developing modern Scientific Web applications.
+- PhD or Masters degree in Computer Science, Biochemistry, Bioinformatics, or a related discipline, or a comparable combination of education and experience developing modern scientific Web applications.

 Apply at Rutgers:

 RCSB PDB is a friendly and collaborative working environment with excellent professional development opportunities.
 At Rutgers, this academic position offers New Jersey state benefits and a faculty-level salary.